kletobias/kletobias.github.io/_projects/Chapter_5-5.md

 PASS_MIN_DAYS   0
 PASS_MIN_LEN    5
 PASS_WARN_AGE   7
-UID_MIN                  1000 # This is the lower limit for variable 'UID_MIN'
-UID_MAX                 60000 # Similarly, this is the upper limit for 'UID_MAX'
-SYS_UID_MIN               201 # This variable is used for any user that is a 'system process user' SYS_UID_MAX               999
+UID_MIN                  1000 # This is the lower limit for uid UID_MAX                 60000 # Similarly, this is the upper limit for uid SYS_UID_MIN               201 # This variable is used for any user that is a 'system process user' SYS_UID_MAX               999
 GID_MIN                  1000